max-talanov/1/computational emotional thinking course/emotional_thinking.md

 ###Antonio R. Damasio

-Emotion in the perspective of an integrated nervous system emphasized the effect of emotions: The ultimate results of emotion are of two kinds.
+The ultimate results of emotion are of two kinds.
 First there are behaviors - the expressing of joy, or anger, or disgust - which affect interactions with other living creatures.
 Second, there are experiences of emotional states, that is feelings, which affect the ongoing thinking of the subject and by so doing can alter future thinking, future planning and future behavior.

 ###Aaron Sloman